stevenshave/PuLSE/README.md

 Alternatively, under linux you may run the bash script `runExampleDataset.bash`.

-PuLSE will then output a HTML report with the name `sample-pulse-5merCyclic-CGTTGCXXXXXXXXXXXXXXXTGTGCT.html`
+PuLSE will then output a HTML report with the name `sample-pulse-5merCyclic-CGTTGCXXXXXXXXXXXXXXXTGTGCT.html` and a simple tab delimited parsable text file report
+`sample-pulse-5merCyclic-CGTTGCXXXXXXXXXXXXXXXTGTGCT.txt`